rust-lang/rust/src/doc/rustc-dev-guide/src/solve/significant-changes.md

 ### `NormalizesTo` goals are a function

-See the [normalizaton] chapter.
+See the [normalization] chapter.
 We replace the expected term with an unconstrained inference variable before computing `NormalizesTo` goals to prevent it from affecting normalization.
 This means that `NormalizesTo` goals are handled somewhat differently from all other goal kinds and need some additional solver support.
 Most notably,